Rick Peterson has grown up knowing baseball his entire life.

 So through Charlie and myself, we put together a program and we did a presentation for Jerry Reinsdorf.
 I’ll never forget Jerry’s sitting there with his cigar and he’s listening to all of this and he read the material.
 And Jerry would come to all the organizational meetings and he would take notes when you’re evaluating players.
 And so he got the fact that okay, you got this guy that’s topped out at Double-A or Triple-A and yes let’s say he’s a pitcher, he’s got a plus fastball, plus changeup, plus curveball, but why isn’t he a good pitcher?
 Well obviously it’s his mind, it’s not his physical talent.

-And so, we asked for a three-year contract, for humbling money.
-And I’ll never forget Jerry, Jerry takes a puff of his cigar and goes ‘Why would I pay this kind of money for three years on a program like this?’
-I said, you know Jerry, we want this opportunity to do this because we think this is a difference maker and we can help train the mental part of the game and bridge that gap with the physical potential and now train the mind, so this person could become a big leaguer.
+We asked for a three-year contract, for humbling money.
+I’ll never forget Jerry.
+Jerry takes a puff of his cigar and goes, “Why would I pay this kind of money for three years on a program like this?”
+I said, ‘You know Jerry, we want this opportunity to do this because we think this is a difference maker.
+We can help train the mental part of the game and bridge that gap with the physical potential and now train the mind, so this person could become a big leaguer.’

-I said but here’s the thing, at that time the average salary in the big leagues was roughly just about a million dollars a year, and I said how about this, give us the opportunity to do the program, and we’ll do it for free.
+At that time the average salary in the big leagues was roughly just about a million dollars a year, and I said, ‘How about this: give us the opportunity to do the program, and we’ll do it for free.
 You don’t have to pay us.
 Put the money in an escrow account, and at the end of three years or maybe at the end of each year we’ll take a look at it.
-And if no one makes it to the big leagues, and gets topped out at Double-A or Triple-A, then you keep the money, we work for free.
-I said, but let’s say two guys make it to the big leagues, that’s two million dollars, we’ll split it 50/50.
-He (Reinsdorf) took a puff of his cigar again and goes ‘Alright let’s do the freaking contract.’
-(Laughs)
+And if no one makes it to the big leagues, and gets topped out at Double-A or Triple-A, then you keep the money, we work for free.’
+I continued, ‘But let’s say two guys make it to the big leagues, that’s two million dollars, we’ll split it 50/50.’

 MMO: You convinced him.

-So I called Billy that night and Billy says, ‘Rick I want you to take this leap, we’re going to put this program in at the big league level and I totally support this.’
-I said well Billy I need a two-year contract to do this, I need two years guaranteed.
-And he said he didn’t know if he could do that.
-And I said well let me just keep doing what I’m doing.
+I called Billy that night and Billy says, “Rick, I want you to take this leap.
+We’re going to put this program in at the big league level and I totally support this.”
+I said, ‘Billy, I need a two-year contract to do this.
+I need two years guaranteed.’
+He said he didn’t know if he could do that.
+And I said, ‘Well, let me just keep doing what I’m doing.’